adfaure/adfaure.github.io/content/blog/GA-group-making.md

 combinations of parameters that maximize (or minimize) the output score.

-In our use case, we have several ways to group students (parameters) and we want to find the most homogeneous one (output score).
+In our use case, we have several ways to group students (parameters) and we want to find the most homogeneous ones (output score).
 Therefore, using a genetic algorithm seems quite adapted.
 It is also the occasion to test, and explain step by step, a genetic algorithm with a practical use case.